 - 15.1 A consumer who requires the provision of municipal services must apply for the service from the Council. - 15.2 On application for provision of service the applicant will be required to complete the application form provided by the council accompanied by the following documents.

 HOUSEHOLD APPLICATIONS

-15.3 The copy of applicant's identity document, lease agreement or offer to purchase.
+15.3 The copy of applicant's identity document, lease agreement or offer to purchase / Signature or letter from the owner ( not all owners are making use of lease agreements)

 BUSINESS APPLICATION